Support Us

 “Fieldwork has really been the highlight of my Earth Sciences degree.
 Being able to participate in field trips, such as to Assynt and Dorset, has been invaluable in situating knowledge from lectures and labs into the real world.
 The experience of fieldwork has also helped to build my self-confidence and independence, especially going to Greenland for my mapping project.”
 Tamsin Savvides (University College, 2016).

 Donations to the Field Teaching Fund go into our endowment.
-As such, they will have a lasting impact, training the next generation of Earth scientists, who might go on to support communities at risk of earthquakes; supply rare earth minerals for future technologies; or mitigate climate change.
+As such, they will have a lasting impact, training the next generation of Earth Scientists, who might go on to support communities at risk of earthquakes; supply rare earth minerals for future technologies; or mitigate climate change.

 Legacy Giving